 These sources are important as we look to examples within the emerging smart home categories.
 Take a home security device for example.
 There are now portable sensors in these devices that run off batteries and connect to security systems via Bluetooth.
 Because the sensors are constantly sensing and connecting, the battery quickly runs out or the device requires a larger or more batteries to avoid draining.
 This means continuous monitoring for the battery replacement and a much higher opportunity cost for a dead battery in a security device.

 This scenario can be applied across any connected in-home device: automated door locks, automated sprinkler systems, temperature sensors, and a multitude of other such applications.
 Many of them are battery powered and US regulation does not allow use of rechargeable batteries in many of them.
 Once again, we’re faced with the challenge of replacing a battery very frequently.

 Now imagine a world where you can extend the life of a device by extending battery replacement from “every few months” to “every few years” to “the entire life of the device.”
 Atmosic’s M2 and M3 Series technologies can leverage many sources of power – RF, thermal, light and mechanical – to harvest energy for the growing number of connected devices.
 This extends battery life significantly or eliminates the need of batteries altogether, and greatly reduces the huge financial and environmental impact that comes with constantly replacing batteries.
 Arguably most importantly, the fear of a device monitoring security or locks in the home will not face the challenge of going dark due to battery drainage.

 The age of the smart home as arrived, and the number of devices connecting to the IoT will only grow.
-That’s why it is our mission to create the Forever Battery or Battery Free solutions, so that consumers can seamlessly connect devices in their home without worrying about cost of battery failure.
+That’s why it is our mission to create the Battery Free solutions, so that consumers can seamlessly connect devices in their home without worrying about cost of battery failure.